laxatzi/100-days-of-code/log.md

 **Today's Progress**:
 Continuing working the BS4 project building a dashboard-backend page.
 Added 'navigation', 'header',  and 'action' sections.

 ###  Day 26: March 12 Tuesday

 **Today's Progress**:
 Completed the dashboard.
 Added modals, tables and cards.
 Use Chrome Dev Tools to inspect and test CSS.

+###  Day 27: March 13 Wednesday

+**Today's Progress**:
+Created two more pages of the BS4 dashboard project.
+Read  thoroughly the article 'A successful Git branching model' by Vincent Driessen, to optimize my git workflow.